Niloy11111/donation-campaign-a8/README.md

  <br/>

- - ## Feature-3 : Showing The Donation of a user against the Total Donation in the Statistics page through a Pie Chart.<br/>
+ - ## Feature-3 : Showing The Donation of an user against the Total Donation in the Statistics page through a Pie Chart.<br/>

    ### After Completing the donation process a user can see a Pie Chart in the Statistics page about how much his/her donation has become against the total donation numbers.